Frequently Asked Questions about

 What is a Legacy Video?

-A Legacy Video by Family Tree Video is a memoir on video that captures a parent, grandparent or multiple family members sharing life stories, family history and memories for younger generations to know.
-Woven together with family photos and other memorabilia, this beautiful “moving portrait” is a modern-day heirloom your family will treasure for generations to come.
+A Legacy Video by Family Tree Video is a memoir on video that captures a parent, grandparent or multiple family members sharing life stories, family history and memories.
+Skillfully edited and woven together with family photos and other memorabilia, this beautiful “moving portrait” is a modern-day heirloom your family will treasure for generations to come.

 My grandson dabbles in video.
 Why should I use you?

-While it’s ideal for a family member to record you sharing your memories, few have the equipment, skills and time needed to produce an heirloom quality Legacy Video.
+While it would be ideal for a family member to record you sharing memories, few have the time, equipment and skills needed to produce an heirloom quality Legacy Video.
 A Legacy Video typically involves 75+ hours of editing.

 My father’s memory is fading.
-Will that be an issue?
+Will that be an problem?

 Can I be in the room when my mother is interviewed?